NobilityDeviant/ZenDownloader/README.md

 Choose your respective extenstion to build by double-clicking **packageExe**, **packageDeb** or **packageRpm** under the **Tasks** section.

-After everything is set up for the first time, all you'd have to is update the project files for any major commit.
+After everything is set up for the first time, all you'd have to do is update the project files for any major commit.

 ![Update Project](guide/update_project.png?raw=true "Update Project")